xiaoveiti/lazy_backup/README.md

 <b>lazy_rclone</b> helps you upload your backups to external storage e.g. AWS, Dropbox, Onedrive, etc and ensures that older backups are automatically deleted after a defined time.

 Please remember to edit the <b>/rclone.cf</b> in the <b>/cfg</b> folder and make sure you allready installed and configured rclone to your personal need.
+In combination with daily, weekly or monthly cronjobs definitely useful.

 ## Usage
 ```